bovender/configure-server/README.md

 Prerequisites
 -------------

-The script is being developed on Ubuntu 12.04 'Precise Pangolin' Server Edition.
-It should hopefully run on a current Debian server as well, though I have not tested this (yet).
+The script is being developed on Ubuntu 14.04 'Trusty Tahr' Server Edition.
+It should run on a current Debian server as well.

-The only prerogative for this script is that you have installed Ubuntu Server with the following options:

-- LAMP
-- [Postfix][]

-The script does not support name server (DNS) configuration.
+During installation of the operating system, you should request a LAMP setup and of course an SSH daemon.

 Features